Ansible

 Ansible is configuration management tool written in python.

 Ansible is a simple IT automation system.
 It handles configuration management, application deployment, cloud provisioning, ad-hoc task execution, network automation, and multi-node orchestration.
+More information on the Ansible documentation.

 Configure Ansible for AWS